 If a man makes the present world—in its various forms of riches, honors, pleasures, and such like—the object of supreme pursuit, be it that he gains the world; yet along with it he forfeits his own soul.
 Not that any ever did, or ever will gain the whole world—a very small portion of it, indeed, falls to the lot of the most successful of the world’s votaries—but to make the extravagant concession, that by giving himself entirely up to it, a man gains the whole world; yet, setting over against this gain the forfeiture of his soul—necessarily following the surrender of his whole heart to the world—what is he profited? . . .
 “Or what shall a man give in exchange for his soul?”
 Thus, . . . does our Lord shut up His hearers, and all who shall read these words to the end of the world, to the priceless value to every man of his own soul.

-Peter Pett’s Commentary on the Bible says in regard to the same scripture,
+And, Peter Pett’s Commentary on the Bible says in regard to the same scripture,

 [M]en have stood astride their world many times in history, and have received much glory and wealth, but in the end all have died, and perished.
 Not one is alive today.
 And thus ultimately, if their living had not been for Christ, they had lost all.
 They may be famous names in the history books, but if their names were not written in Heaven, they have nothing.

-What Jesus Christ states in Matthew 16:26 implies that the most important decision a person will ever make is their decision regarding the eternal destiny of their soul, which is determined by whether or not they trust in Him as their Savior and Lord.
+What Jesus Christ states in Matthew 16:26 implies that the most important decision a person will ever make is their decision regarding the eternal destiny of their soul, which is determined by whether or not they trust in Him as their Savior.
 In contrast, all the other decisions that we have mentioned – and any other secular decisions that might be mentioned – have only temporal consequences (i.e., they pertain to only the relatively brief time during which a person is living in the current world).

 The eternal salvation a person receives by trusting in Jesus Christ as Savior and Lord will provide everlasting peace and joy, as implied by Romans 14:17, which states, “[F]or the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.”
 In contrast, the secular world can provide, at best, only fleeting satisfaction, as indicated by Ecclesiastes 5:10a, which says, “He who loves silver will not be satisfied with silver; nor he who loves abundance, with increase.”
-Therefore, even gaining all that the secular world has to offer is less important than having the benefits of eternal salvation.
+Therefore, even gaining all that the secular world is less beneficial than having the benefits of eternal salvation.

-[For a discussion of who will have eternal salvation, click on “Will Only Christians Have Eternal Salvation?”
+[Note: For a discussion of who will have eternal salvation, click on “Will Only Christians Have Eternal Salvation?”
 And, for an understanding of how to be assured of eternal salvation, click on What Must a Person Do to Be Assured of Eternal Salvation?”]